rb2nem/nem-dev-guide/website/content/09-mosaics.md

 ```

+### Modifying a Mosaic

+The NEM API has the best explanation about this, and it is copied verbatim here:

+There might be the need to alter a mosaic definition, either because you want to change the description or because you supplied faulty properties or faulty levy data.
+This is done simply by issuing another mosaic definition creation transaction as described above with the same mosaic id but different description/properties/levy.
+However there are some restriction when doing so:

+The description can be changed at any point even if the creator does not own the entire supply.
+Properties and the levy data can only be changed if the creator owns every single mosaic of that type.
+This is necessary to prevent the creator from secretly introducing a levy or inflating the mosaic by increasing the supply.
+Keep in mind that renewing the mosaic definition costs you the creation fee again, so it is worthwhile to double check the data before issuing the transaction.

 ### Mosaic supply change

 If you defined your Mosaic with a mutable supply, you can change the supply with a `MosaicSupplyChangeTransaction`.